 Walkabout, vision quest, walking in Dreamtime, all of it refers to a particular rite of passage from the indigenous Australians, but also in evidence in animist cultures throughout the world.
-The 1971 film of the same name narrates a young woman and her brother’s journey beyond their Western frame, but never quite able to follow the ancestor paths, or songlines, of the land.Walkabout is a 1971 film set in Australia, directed by Nicolas Roeg and starring Jenny Agutter, Luc Roeg (credited as Lucien John) and David Gulpilil.
+The 1971 Nicolas Roeg film of the same name narrates a young woman and her brother’s journey beyond their Western frame, but never quite able to follow the ancestor paths, or songlines, of the land.Walkabout is a 1971 film set in Australia, directed by the late Nicolas Roeg and starring Jenny Agutter, Luc Roeg (credited as Lucien John) and David Gulpilil.
 Edward Bond wrote the screenplay, loosely based on the novel The Children by James Vance Marshall.
 Walkabout premiered in competition at the 1971 Cannes Film Festival.

 Walkabout, Directed By Nicolas Roeg